About

 Ingredients

-• ⅓ cup + 2 TBSP brown rice syrup or honey
+• ⅓ cup + 2 tablespoons brown rice syrup, or honey if not vegan

 • 3 cups crispy brown rice cereal